VeronikaWendler/HDDM_Vero/CLUSTER.md

 Get my repository onto the cluster (no permissions needed): Go to your projects directory and clone:

+bash
+Code kopieren
 cd $HOME/projects
 git clone https://github.com/VeronikaWendler/HDDM_Vero.git
 cd HDDM_Vero
 Check the repo contents:

 ls -lah

 If git is not available:

 module avail git
 module load git

 Note on permissions:

 Cloning a public repo does not require any GitHub access from me.

 Only pushing back to my repo would require her to grant write permissions (not needed for running).
 Hence, what you could do alternatively to step 11. (alternatively to this: git clone https://github.com/VeronikaWendler/HDDM_Vero.git you could simply fork the repostory first so you would have your own version on your GitHub and could do something like:

 git remote -v
 git remote add myfork https://github.com/"Your name on git"/HDDM_Vero.git git push -u myfork hamburg_run

 (You can try both ways, I believe forking first and then running my stuff is probably better)